chesterbr/chesterbr.github.io/_posts/2017-09-06-atari-2600-cpu-running-on-a-breadboard.markdown

 ![](/img/2017/09/6507_memory_walk_final_bb.png){: .center }

 It seems to work all right now.
-I still get a couple odd results (notably, `0xFFFB` and `0xFFFC` instead of `0xFFFC` and 0xFFFD` read when I press the RESET button, and the last ROM address being skipped), but they may be either 650x oddities, or imperfections from this monitor.
+I still get a couple odd results (notably, `0xFFFB` and `0xFFFC` instead of `0xFFFC` and `0xFFFD` read when I press the RESET button, and the last ROM address being skipped), but they may be either 650x oddities, or imperfections from this monitor (**EDIT:** it was indeed an error on the monitor code, see Palako's comment below).
 Still, that puts me back on track to continue building up towards the Atari.

 * [Part II: Cartridge](/archives/2021/02/atari-2600-on-a-breadboard-part-2-reading-a-cart/)